Fundamentals of Intensive Care Pharmacy

 On completion of the online e-Learning modules, participants should be able to:

-1. Describe the purpose and indications for admission to intensive care, common ICU equipment and elements of care, and the role and impact of hospital ICU pharmacy services
+1. Describe the purpose and indications for admission to intensive care, common ICU equipment and elements of care, and the role and impact of ICU pharmacy services

 2. Identify some of the pharmacokinetic and pharmacodynamic (PK/PD) changes that occur in critical illness, and how these may impact medication management